isaiahIngram/index.html/Readme.md

 What does HTML stand for?
+HTML stands for Hyper Text Markup Language.

-What can you do with HTML?
+What can you do with HTML?Structuring web pages.
+With tags and elements, we can define the headings, paragraphs, and other contents of a web page

-What is the syntax for HTML Element?
+What is the syntax for HTML Element? opening tag + content + closing tag.

 3 Main Parts Of An Element
 Boilerplate (Basic HTML Structure)
 Know how to create boilerplate by ourselves